sgoedecke/markov-standup/README.md

 ## Usage

+Copy your Geekbot standup logs into a file (directly from Slack) and pass it to the script like this:

 `ruby standup.rb standup-log.txt`

-You can also just pass a string, e.g. `ruby standup.rb 'Today I ...'`